 4) Use Reusable Water Bottles or a Water-Bag Backpack

 The use of reusable water bottles minimizes garbage disposal and contributes to environmental conservation.
 Since it is important to stay hydrated during your exploration, we suggest packing a big water bottle, or more than one regular-size water bottles.
-If you don’t have water bottles, buy those made of recyclable material.
+If you don’t have water bottles, buy those made from recyclable material.

 Depending on the outdoor recreation activity, a backpack with a water bag may be a better option.
 If you decide to buy this type of backpack, make sure it allows packing all the stuff you need for recreations, including the garbage-disposal bag that eventually may be stuffed.